cloudbank-project/containers-tutorial/content/03-deploying-containers.md

 ![](../img/az-file-dl-1.png)

 From here, select `Browse` on the left (1) to view the files inside the store.
-We should see the PDF our container created!
+We should see the text file our container created!
 Click it (2).
 This will open a file properties box, from which we can hit the `Download` button (3):

 ![](../img/az-file-dl-2.png)